preston-thomas/nfl_advanced_statistics/README.md

 * You will then need to establish a connection to your local PostgreSQL database, using a connection string.
 An example can be found at the top of the data_ingestion.py file

 # Citations
 All data currently in the database contributed from the CSVs found from this GitHub profile: nflverse.
-This repository contains the source code responsible for scraping data from multiple sources
+This repository contains the source code responsible for scraping data from multiple sources and is refreshed on a week-to-week basis during the NFL season.